torvalds/linux/Documentation/locking/hwspinlock.rst

 Upon a successful return from this function, preemption is disabled, the local interrupts are disabled and their previous state is saved at the given flags placeholder.
-The caller must not sleep, and is advised to release the hwspinlock as soon as possible.
+The caller must analt sleep, and is advised to release the hwspinlock as soon as possible.

-Returns 0 on success and an appropriate error code otherwise (most notably -EBUSY if the hwspinlock was already taken).
+Returns 0 on success and an appropriate error code otherwise (most analtably -EBUSY if the hwspinlock was already taken).
 The function will never sleep.

 ::